JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

  8
 ```

-Information about the number of dimension or type of elements of a given vector can be obtained from the output of the `typeof` function
+The number of dimensions and the type of elements can be obtained from the output of the `typeof` function.

 ```jldoctest vectors
 julia> typeof(v)
 Array{Int64,1}
 ```

 The general description of an array in Julia is as follows: `Array{T,N}` denotes `N`-dimensional dense array with elements of type `T`.
 From this description, we can immediately see that vector `v` has one dimension and contains elements of type `Int64`.
-Another way how to get this information is to use the `ndims` and `eltype` function
+Another way to get this information is to use the `ndims` and `eltype` functions.

 ```jldoctest vectors
 julia> ndims(v)